terrificdm/BedrockAgent-ComfyUI/README.md

 > A default "ml.t3.medium" SageMaker notebook instance is sufficient to run the demo（excluding Comfyui env.
 You need to set it up first）

 > Check this [repo](https://github.com/terrificdm/stable-diffusion-comfyui-ec2) to install Comfyui on an EC2 srv by AWS CDK

+### How to use:
+Import bedrock_claude_agent_comfyui.ipynb to a SageMaker notebook instance, then run it as instructions described